Merrill J. Bateman: LDS Church service

-In the early 1980s, Bateman served as president of the Provo Utah Sharon East Stake.
+In the early 1980s, Bateman was president of the Provo Utah Sharon East Stake.

 Due to his work in the cocoa business, Bateman made many trips in west Africa, including Ghana.
 In 1977, James E. Faust, a general authority then serving as president of the church's International Mission, asked Bateman to contact church members and people who had asked for church material on his next visit to Ghana.
 Bateman did this in early 1978.
-Later in 1978, shortly after the church changed the policy allowing blacks to receive the priesthood, Bateman was sent on a special assignment to Africa by the First Presidency, along with Edwin Q. Cannon, a counselor in the International Mission, to lay the groundwork for the opening of missionary work there.
+Later in 1978, shortly after the church changed the policy allowing black men to receive the priesthood, Bateman was sent on a special assignment to Africa by the First Presidency, along with Edwin Q. Cannon, a counselor in the International Mission, to lay the groundwork for the opening of missionary work there.
 They visited people who desired to join the church in both Ghana and Nigeria, including Billy Johnson.

-As a general authority, Bateman served as president of the church's Japan Area for nine months in 1993 and 1994.
+As a general authority, Bateman was president of the church's Japan Area for nine months in 1993 and 1994.
 In April 1994 he was called as the church's Presiding Bishop, where he served until being appointed as president of BYU at the end of 1995.

-After his time as BYU president, Bateman became a member of the Presidency of the Seventy.
-While in this capacity, he went on a tour of Africa in November 2005 with Richard G. Scott.
-Among other countries on the tour, they visited Ghana and Tanzania.